 - Weight: 380g

 Sennheiser GSP 670 – Lightest Wireless Gaming Geadset

 When Sennheiser enters the field of wireless gaming headsets, it doesn’t do things by halves, and the GSP 670 is proof of that.
 The headset incorporates all the brand’s know-how and succeeds in its wireless transition without the slightest hitch.

-Once on your ears, you can enjoy your games in the best possible conditions for almost 20 hours its good battery life.
-However, be careful with a price of over USD 300, and the GSP 670 is reserved for the wealthiest players.
+Once on your ears, you can enjoy your games in the best possible conditions for almost 20 hours.
+It has a good battery life.
+However, be careful with a price over USD 300; the GSP 670 is reserved for the wealthiest players.

 - Wireless gaming headset